phsym/prettytable-rs/README.md

 Check API documentation for the full list of available predefined formats.

+## Note on line endings
+By default, the library prints tables with platform specific line ending.
+Thin means on Windows, newlines will be rendered with `\r\n` while on other platforms they will be rendered with `\n`.
+Since `v0.6.3`, platform specific line endings are activated though the default feature `win_crlf`, which can be deactivated.
+When this feature is deactivated (for instance with the `--no-default-features` flag in cargo), line endings will be rendered with `\n` on any platform.

+This customization capability will probably move to Formatting API in `v0.7`.

 Additional examples are provided in the documentation and in [examples](./examples/) directory.